TheOnceAndFutureSmalltalker/behavioral_cloning/writeup_report.md

 The ability to train the model was most influenced by the quality and amount of traiing data.
 I would go through iterations of capturing data, training, and then testing the model.
 This was a long laborious process!

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 Once I finally downloaded the sample data from Udacity, the entire process went much smoother because I then had data in which I could be confident and could concentrate on tuning the model.

 #### 2. Final Model Architecture